By Hugh Edwards & Rob Bee

 - Mix and master to all formats & types, including surround sound

-- Use hugely versatile and expansive sub-routines (and plugins) that do many wonderous things, such as strip silence, bulk exports
+- Use hugely versatile and expansive sub-routines (and plugins) that do many wondrous things, such as strip silence, bulk exports

 - Manage your pools of audio files and audio data